 At 1 a.m.
-Louis Diemshutz, the steward of the International Working Men's Educational Club, returned to Dutfield's Yard from Westow Hill Market, near Crystal Palace, where he had spent the day hawking the cheap jewellery.
+Louis Diemschutz, the steward of the International Working Men's Educational Club, returned to Dutfield's Yard from Westow Hill Market, near Crystal Palace, where he had spent the day hawking the cheap jewellery.

 As he turned his pony and cart into the yard his pony shied to the left and refused to go any further.

-Looking into the yard, Diemshutz saw a dark form lying on the ground close to the wall of the club.
+Looking into the yard, Diemschutz saw a dark form lying on the ground close to the wall of the club.
 Leaning forward he prodded it with his whip and tried to lift it.

 When this proved unsuccessful he jumped down to investigate and struck a match to get a better view.
 It was windy that night and the match was extinguished almost immediately.

 But in the brief seconds flickering light, he saw that it was a woman lying on the ground.

 Thinking it might be his wife he went into the club by the side entrance and finding his wife safe, told several club members:- "There's a woman lying in the yard, but I cannot say whether she is drunk or dead."

 Taking a candle, Diemschutz returned to the yard with several other club members.

 Now he noticed blood by the body, and those present winced in horror, when they saw that the woman's throat had been cut.

 The various club members rushed from the yard and hurried off into the surrounding streets to find a police constable.